AlibabaCloudDocs/backbonenet/intl.en-US/Best Practices/Connect a local data center to Alibaba Cloud through a VPN Gateway.md

 1. Configure a VPN Gateway

     Create an IPsec-VPN connection to connect the local IDC to the Alibaba Cloud.
-For more information, see [Configure a site-to-site connection](../../../../reseller.en-US/IPsec-VPN Quick Start/Configure a site-to-site connection.md#).
+For more information, see [Configure a site-to-site connection](../../../../../reseller.en-US/IPsec-VPN Quick Start/Configure a site-to-site connection.md#).

 2. Attach networks

     Attach the VBR and VPCs to communicate with one another to the created CEN instance.
-For more information, see [Attach networks](../../../../reseller.en-US/User Guide/Networks.md#section_s4y_4mh_tdb).

 3. Configure and publish routes